Alert Source Discuss

 This EIP uses terminology from the EIP-3540 which introduces the EOF format.

-EOF aims to remove code observability, which is a prerequisite to legacy EVM contract creation logic using create transactions, CREATE or CREATE2, because both the initcode and code are available to the EVM and can be manipulated.
+EOF aims to remove code observability, which is a prerequisite to legacy EVM contract creation logic using legacy-style create transactions, CREATE or CREATE2, because both the initcode and code are available to the EVM and can be manipulated.
 On the same premise, EOF removes opcodes like CODECOPY and EXTCODECOPY, introducing EOF subcontainers as a replacement to cater for factory contracts creating other contracts.

 Specification